Shell Scripting

 - Parsing command-line arguments

-in Bash to set and clear arguments andset --
+setin Bash to set and clear arguments andset --- Built-in Shell variables

 - Environment variables